When it comes to Siberian huskies, everybody knows how vocal they can be by howling at any time of day or night, but do huskies bark?

-If you are providing enough exercise for your husky but barking is still an issue then it is likely to be a learnt behavior – meaning in simple terms that your husky has realised that if it barks it will get what it wants or a desired outcome will happen.
+If you are providing enough exercise for your husky but barking is still an issue then it is likely to be a learned behavior – meaning, in simple terms, that your husky has realized that if it barks it will get what it wants or a desired outcome will happen.

-To deal with learnt behaviours you first need to restructure the relationship between yourself and your husky.
+To deal with learned behaviors, you first need to restructure the relationship between yourself and your husky.

 This is a long process that involves reasserting yourself as the leader of your dog, but once this is achieved the barking behavior can be addressed directly (the video below goes into more detail about this process).